unsafecode/docker-multiple-deployments/README.md

 First of all, we have our regular `docker-compose.yml` file.
 However, if you read it carefully, you'll notice an important section is missing: `nginx` service has is `ports` section missing.

-That is actually found in the other two files, `docker-compose.prod.yml` and `docker-compose.test.yml`, that override the default configuration by setting each a different mapping.
+That is actually found in the other two files, `docker-compose.stable.yml` and `docker-compose.canary.yml`, that override the default configuration by setting each a different mapping.

 However, this is __not__ enough to achieve our goal, since Docker has still no way to distinguish two versions of the same images.

 Fortunately, there's another option you can supply to `docker-compose`, the `--project-name` (short `-p`) argument.
-If you take a look at both scripts, you'll notice that we're using two different values, `myapp` in production, and `myapp_test` otherwise.
+If you take a look at both scripts, you'll notice that we're using two different values, `myapp` in production, and `myapp_canary` otherwise.

 Indeed, this makes Docker deploy two different apps in practice.
 So, the two commands are simply:

-- `docker-compose -p myapp -f docker-compose.yml -f docker-compose.prod.yml up -d --build`
+- `docker-compose -p myapp -f docker-compose.yml -f docker-compose.stable.yml up -d --build`
-- `docker-compose -p myapp_test -f docker-compose.yml -f docker-compose.prod.yml up -d --build`
+- `docker-compose -p myapp_test -f docker-compose.yml -f docker-compose.canary.yml up -d --build`

 ## References